AntonKottans/kottans-frontend/README.md

 ---

-So that is debugging usb for!
-chrome://inspect + chrome canary = debugging on smartphone
+So that is debugging usb for! chrome://inspect + chrome canary = debugging on smartphone

-keywords: hardware pixel, device independent pixel(dip), device pixel ratio(dpr), viewport, off canvas Don't forget to set viewport!
+keywords: hardware pixel, device independent pixel(dip), device pixel ratio(dpr), viewport, off canvas.
+Don't forget to set viewport!

 Comfortable size of buttons for fat fingers - 48x48.
 Comfortable width of text for reading - 45-90 caracters.

 ---

 wrap-reverse wrap-reverse wrap-reverse